Grades earned for Winterim are calculated into the student's cumulative totals for credits earned, GPA credits attempted, GPA and honor points.

 Students may take a maximum of 3 credits during Winterim.

-Limited on campus housing is available for Winterim this year in Wells Hall for an additional cost (Current Starin Hall, Fox Meadows and Cambridge apartment residents are permitted to stay in their rooms over the winter break period for no additional cost).
-Students in need of housing during the Winterim break period will need to complete and submit a break period contract by December 21, 2017.
-The residence halls close at 10:00 a.m. on Thursday, December 21, 2017, and reopen for the spring semester on Sunday, January 21, 2018, at 9:00 a.m.
-All students leaving the halls at the end of the semester (graduation, transferring, etc.) must be checked out of the halls prior to 10:00 a.m. on Thursday, December 21, 2017.
+Current residence hall students that reside in the following halls are able to remain for the winter break at no additional cost: Starin Hall, Cambridge Apartments, New Residence Hall, Wellers Hall and Wells East and West.
+Students that reside in any of the other residence halls and need housing during the Winterim break period will need to complete and submit a break period contract by December 12, 2019 (this contract will be available on the University Housing website on November 1, 2019).
+The Residence halls close at 10am on Sunday, December 22, 2019 for the fall term and will reopen on Sunday, January 19, 2020 at 9:00 am.
+All students leaving the halls at the end of the fall semester (graduation, transferring, etc.) must be checked out of the halls prior to 10:00 am on Sunday, December 22, 2019.
 Any questions, please contact University Housing at 262-472-4255.

 Textbook Rental hours: